-Arctic Breathing Maze

-Relay/Roleplay Game

-KNOWLEDGE

-- Explain through active roleplay the relationship between belugas/seals (marine mammals) and polar bears who hunt them - Learn about competing animal needs; trade-offs for marine mammals that need to come up for oxygen but dive to find food - Learn about ocean-terrestrial ecosystem overlaps

-ACTIVE

-- Students have to take opportunities to breathe in between finding - Students will have to avoid predators while catching food in Ocean

-TIME GROUP SIZE LOCATION GRADE LEVEL EQUIPMENT 30+ minutes 10+ Classroom or Outdoor Large play area necessary 1+ Hula hoops Bean bags DEBRIEF/REFLECTIVE COMPONENT HELPFUL TIPS

-DEBRIEF/REFLECTIVE COMPONENT

-- What challenges do marine mammals face living under water but needing to come up for air? - What are the trade-offs for air breathing organisms that hunt underwater?
+Breathi ng I Maze Relay/Roleplay Game who hunt them g animal needs; trad elationship between belugas/seals (marine mammals) and polar bears s; trade-offs for marine mammals that need to come up for oxygen but tem overlaps TIME ACTIVE Students have to take opportunities to breathe in between finding Students will have to avoid predators while catching food in Ocean GROUP SIZE LOCATION GRADE EQUIPMENT 30+ minutes 10+ Classroom or Outdoor Large play area necessary LEVEL 1+ Hula hoops Bean bags DEBRIEF/REFLECTIVE COMPONENT HELPFUL TIPS What challenges do marine mammals face living under water but needing to come up for air?
+What are the trade-offs for air breathing organisms that hunt underwater?
 Possible harms?
+Effective active game for students Give explicit instructions and expectations prior to playing